 Description: AMBER will feature three online decision support tools to aid in stream restoration in relation to barrier location, and in the monitoring of barrier mitigation scheme.
-These will be developed in WP2 and WP3, as listed in Table 9.
+These will be developed in work packages 2 and 3, as listed in Table 9 below.
 Streams often harbour local endemism's and are affected by processes that operate at multiple scales.
 To restore connectivity will require managers to think globally, at the catchment scale, but to act locally.
 Explicit recognition of the existence of local adaptations is one of the distinctive features of AMBER.
-Decision Support Tools are available on the AMBER website at https://amber.international/software/.
+The tools produced by AMBER are available on the project website at https://amber.international/software/.